electron/electron/README.md

 ## Community

+It's a community of people with great ideas and thoughts.
+And have a dream to transform the world of open source.
 Info on reporting bugs, getting help, finding third-party tools and sample apps, and more can be found on the [Community page](https://www.electronjs.org/community).